JSS95/araviq6/doc/source/user-guide/processor.rst

 2. Define a new player which buffers procesed frames.

 For camera, the first one is the only option.
-The second option is the fundamental solution, but it exceeds the scope of AraViQ6 so we do not cover it here.
+The second option is the fundamental solution, but at this point it exceeds the scope of AraViQ6 so we do not cover it here.